galeraga/3D-semantic-parsing/README.md

 ### The final folder structure

-Taking into account the previous information, the final folder structure for the model implemenation is the following one:
+Taking into account all the above information, the final folder structure for the model implemenation is the following one:
 ```
 ├── s3dis_summary.csv (the ground truth file)
 ├── Area_N